pl4nty/garden/content/Microsoft/Windows/Winget.md

 ---
 dg-publish: true
 ---
 	The Windows Package Manager (winget) uses package metadata from external sources to install Windows apps using traditional packaging technologies.
 The official user interface is a [C++ CLI](https://github.com/microsoft/winget-cli) shipped as part of an msix bundle (Microsoft.DesktopAppInstaller), and it also exposes a COM server for other clients like PowerShell and the Intune Management Extension.
 ## Sources
 The default app metadata sources are
 * msstore (https://storeedgefd.dsx.mp.microsoft.com/v9.0): Microsoft Store apps, exposed using the REST source type
+	* Downloads use the enterprise offline catalog (`4`) as of [this commit](https://github.com/microsoft/winget-cli/commit/06ac4715513d3807060bd2b08967e0f18934c328#diff-489237a33097c9e831c99a209b330daaa640d9bdb27872bbeb322f39c408c6bc), so authentication is required
 * winget (https://cdn.winget.microsoft.com/cache): apps from the public winget-pkgs repo, using the preindexed type. it's an SQLite index built from committed yaml, then bundled in an msix

 Some third-party sources